A PDF version of the 2015 Town Meeting Agenda is available here.

-Technology is only as valuable as how it is used—or strategically not used—and if the funding structures behind proposals also consider benefits to consumers, society at large, and the environment.
-Panelists will debate under what circumstances distributed energy resources and smart grid technology create positive opportunities for low-income consumers.
-The discussion will encompass consumer protections and effective low-income program designs, applications such as supersaver pricing and flexible payment arrangements, budgeting and behavioral science, economic opportunities such as community solar and aggregated residential DR, and implications for using technology to avoid disconnections and enable rapid reconnection.
-The audience will also be invited to pose questions to debaters.
+Panelists will consider under what circumstances distributed energy resources and smart grid technology create positive opportunities for low-income consumers.
+The discussion will encompass effective low-income program designs, applications such as supersaver pricing and flexible payment arrangements, budgeting and behavioral science, economic opportunities such as community solar and aggregated residential DR, and implications for using technology to avoid disconnections and enable rapid reconnection.
+The audience will also be invited to pose questions to panelists.

 Moderator: Janine Migden-Ostrander, Principal, The Regulatory Assistance Project (RAP)